 However, DUI suspects with either of those conditions may then be required to submit to a breath or urine test.28

 Note that police are allowed to administer breath tests on DUI defendants who have asthma.29 However, their defense attorney can later try to invalidate the results by claiming the defendants were unable to provide an adequate breath sample.
-Learn more about how medical conditions can cause false breathalyzer results in Nevada.
+Learn more about how medical conditions can cause false breathalyzer results.

 Note that anyone who died from a car crash will have their blood drawn by a coroner within eight (8) hours of the accident.
 It makes no difference whether the dead person was driving or whether the police suspected that DUI caused the death.
 These blood test results are public record.30